whwbaird-appdev/ruby-koans/README.md

 end
 ```

 Every method whose name begins with `test_` is one **automated test**.
-Usually, the rest of the method's name will describe what is being tested.
+Usually, the rest of the method's name should describe what aspect of the program is being tested.

 Our job is to make the **assertions** within pass.
-The comments will guide you.
+In this project, the name of the test and comments will provide guidance.
 In this case, change `false` to true, and then run `ruby path_to_enlightenment.rb` again.
 This test will pass, and next we'll be sent to Line 16.
 Keep going.

 ## Process